Who are we?

 - We have won prizes, grants, and fellowships from the Library of Virginia, the National Endowment for the Humanities, the National Humanities Center, the Folger Library, the Clark Library, the Harry Ransom Center, and the Jessie Ball DuPont fund, among others;

-- We are affiliated with American Studies; Asian Studies; Digital Studies; Disability Studies; and Women’s, Gender, & Sexuality Studies;
+- We are affiliated with American Studies; Asian Studies; Digital Studies; Disability Studies; Social Justice; and Women’s, Gender, & Sexuality Studies;

-- We lead regular study abroad programs in Bath, England and Dublin, Ireland;
+- We have led regular study abroad programs in Bath, England;

-- We are dedicated to undergraduate research, advanced creative projects, and meaningful professional experience, sponsoring approximately multiple Individual Studies and Internships per semester for our students.
+- We are dedicated to undergraduate research, advanced creative projects, and meaningful professional experience, including sponsoring Individual Studies and Internships for our students.

 Meet the ENLI Faculty